Treating Periodontal Disease

 The next step is to clean and smooth your tooth’s root surfaces.
 Smoothing the surfaces helps your gums heal and reattach to the tooth, shrinking the pocket depth.
 This is the root planing part of the deep cleaning.

 Scaling removes plaque and tartar from below the gum line.

-Root planing smoothes the tooth root and helps the gums re-attach to the tooth.
+Root planing smoothes the tooth root and helps the gums reattach to the tooth.

-If bone has been damaged by periodontal disease, surgery may be needed to rebuild or reshape the bone.
-Splints, bite guards or other appliances may be used to hold loose teeth in place and to help tissues heal.
-If too much gum or bone tissue has been lost, the dentist may do a gum or bone graft.
+First, your dentist may use splints, bite guards or other types of tools to hold loose teeth in place and help tissues heal.
+If too much gum or bone tissue has been lost from your gum disease, he or she may need to also do a bone graft.